$\tau$-Functions, Birkhoff Factorizations and Difference Equations: The case

 \begin{thm} For $k\ge0$ and all $\alpha\in\mathbb{Z}$

 \end{thm}

 We sketch the proof in Appendix \ref{sec:2times2-case-proof}.

-Now we have expressed the negative component of the Birkhoff factorization in terms of matrix elements of the centrally extended loop group we have no longer need for the central extension and we will simplify notation: we will write $g^{[k](\alpha)}_{-}$ for $\pi(g^{[k](\alpha)}_{-})$, $T$ for $\pi(T)$ and similarly $Q_{a}$ for $\pi(Q_{a})$, $a=0,1$.
-In particular in the rest of this section we write
+Now that we have expressed the negative component of the Birkhoff factorization in terms of matrix elements of the centrally extended loop group, we no longer need the central extension and we will simplify notation: for the remainder of Section~\ref{sec:2x2-case}, we will write $g^{[k](\alpha)}_{-}$ for $\pi\big(g^{[k](\alpha)}_{-}\big)$, $T$ for $\pi(T)$ and~$Q_{a}$ for $\pi(Q_{a})$, $a=0,1$.
+In particular, in the rest of this section we write

+\begin{Remark} Theorem~\ref{Thm:birkh-fact-tau} implies that for $k\ge 0$ we have a Birkhoff factorization for $g^{[k](\alpha)}$, as long as $\tau_{k}^{(\alpha)}$ is not zero.
+Here we are dropping the $\pi$ as discussed above.
+It is easy to see that for $k<0$ such a~factorization is not possible.
+Indeed, assume for simplicity that $\alpha=0$, and consider

+Here the subscripts $-$, $0+$ on a two sided infinite series in $z$ denote the terms containing negative, respectively non-negative powers of~$z$.